 Anglers can tackle the Bighorn year round for trout, embracing the beautiful scenery of the spring, summer, and fall.
 For the more adventurous types, fishing is possible through the winter months as well, as careful thought and consideration prior to taking your trip will be necessary to be prepared for the unexpected winter weather conditions.

 Zack, Sam, and Travis of the Montana Wild crew take their drift boats on a journeydown the Bighorn River, a tailwater in southeast Montana.
 The goal is to fish a remote, 50-mile stretch of river that cuts through the Crow Native American Reservation.
 Thunderstorms, rising trout, and rugged landscapes join them as they search for clear water and good times.

 The Bighorn River is well respected as one of the elite trout fishing destinations in the lower 48 states.
-While there are many areas one can cast a line for trout on this river, the most popular location is the 13 miles from the Afterbay Dam to the Bighorn Access Site.
+While there are many places to access the Bighorn as it winds toward the Yellowstone River, the most popular location is the 13 miles from the Afterbay Dam to the Bighorn Access Site.
 This portion of the river is located a little over an hour’s drive from Billings.
 This 13 mile stretch is best known for its fish population, as estimates have it from three to five thousand per mile.

 Fly fishing is the predominant choice for anglers searching for trout, as the hatches that occur through certain seasons lend to ideal conditions.
 The majority of anglers find that drifting works best on this stretch, while wading and fishing from shoreline is also popular.